New & Current Students

 New Graduate Student Orientation

 Coordinated by the Office of Graduate and Professional Studies, the New Graduate Student Orientation provides an overview of what to expect at Texas A&M University — including information on policies, procedures, resources and services on campus and in the community.
 You’ll meet campus leaders, administrators and fellow graduate students.

 Click here for more information and to register for New Graduate Student Orientation.

 In conflicts, the ombudsperson remains equally open and accessible to all parties.
-Click here to learn more about the Ombudsperson for Graduate Education.
+Click here to learn more about the Ombudsperson for Graduate and Professional Students.